-Mirepoix is simply a combination of diced carrots, onions and celery sauteed in butter or olive oil and used to flavor sauces, soups and stews.
+Mirepoix is the French culinary term for a combination of diced carrots, onions and celery slow cooked in butter or olive oil.
+It makes sauces, soups and stews very flavorful.
 But I love it so much that I could eat a bowl for lunch and be happy.
 I start almost every soup I make with this combination.
-By having some pre packaged bags in my freezer, I can get a pot of soup on the stove much easier.
-I just add the frozen mirepoix and stock to a pot, add the other meat and veggies, then let the whole thing simmer until my house smells wonderful.

 - 6 cups chopped onions